hamilton (hamilton.se.rit.edu) is the edit/ compile/ run environment you will use for all your work in this course

 To check that you have submitted, run these two commands

-• git status - to make sure everything has been committed (should say "# On branch master nothing to commit (working directory clean)")
+- to make sure everything has been committed (should say "# On branch master nothing to commit (working directory clean)")git push origin master

-• Want to add, commit, push all in one command?
-Use: git add . && git commit && git push origin master
+to record that deletion.git add . && git commit && git push origin master

 Note: Git is not a misspelling of "get", it's a self-deprecating joke about Linus Torvalds